0xobelisk/.github/profile/README.md

 ## 👋 Hi there!
-Welcome to Obelisk Engine's developer community.
+Welcome to meet Obelisk labs.

 Obelisk Labs - Modular Network Frontier Lab

-Obelisk Engine is a modular application production engine that can operate within any modular network ecosystem.

 🚀 We're a team of passionate developers who love to build awesome things with code.
 Our focus is on creating high-quality, scalable Web3 infrastructure that solves real-world problems by the blockchain technology.